 - All future donations until further notice

-ChurchSuite records the start date and end date of a declaration.
-The start date should not be confused with the date the declaration is signed.
-If the Giver opts to give Gift Aid on all previous donations up to the 4 year maximum, you must enter a start date dated 4 years prior to the declaration date, so that ChurchSuite knows when to claim Gift Aid from.
-Failure to enter a correct start date will result in historic donations showing as Not claimable.
-If you experience donations unexpectedly showing as Not claimable, check that the Declaration start date and end date has been entered correctly.
-Once corrected, the Gift Aid status for historic donations will change to Unclaimed, and the donations would then be claimable on your next claim.
+ChurchSuite stores the start date and end date of a declaration.
+The start date is the date from which Gift Aid is claimable, which may be in the past and should not be confused with the date the declaration is signed.
+If the Giver opts to give Gift Aid on all previous donations up to the 4-year maximum, you must enter a start date dated 4 years before the declaration date, so that ChurchSuite knows when to claim Gift Aid from.
+Failure to enter a correct start date may result in historic donations showing as Not claimable.
+If you experience donations unexpectedly showing as Not claimable, check that the Declaration start date and the end date have been entered correctly.
+Once corrected, the Gift Aid status for historic donations will change to Unclaimed, and the donations will then be claimable on your next claim.

 Adding declarations in ChurchSuite

-Working within the Givers section of the Giving module search or navigate to the giver's profile page and click onto the Declarations tab.
+Working within the Givers section of the Giving module search or navigate to the giver's profile page and click on the Declarations tab.
 Click Add declaration.

 Once you are happy with all the details, click Save to add the declaration.
 The newly-added declaration is now listed on the giver's profile in the Declarations section.
 There's no limit to the number of declarations that can be added for a giver.
 Note the Action menu options to Add file (see next section) or to further Edit or Delete a declaration in the list.
 Note that deleting a declaration will also delete the uploaded declaration file and set previously-claimed Gift Aided donations as 'overclaimed' (unless covered by another declaration).